toladata/TolaTables/README.md

 # Celery
 This app requires celery.
-This requires the daemonization of a celery worker in the background and the install of a messaging broker
+This requires the daemonization of a celery worker in the background and the install of a messaging broker.
+You can start celery worker using: "celery -A tola  worker -l info" For more information check out its <a href="http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html#using-celery-with-django"> documentation </a>.

+# Install Messaging broker (RabbitMQ) for Mac
+* Follow the <a href="http://docs.celeryproject.org/en/latest/getting-started/brokers/rabbitmq.html#setting-up-rabbitmq">RabbitMQ Installation</a> guide.
+* Once RabbitMQ is installed you could start it as "sudo rabbitmq-server"
+* To stop it "sudo rabbitmqctl stop"

-#Filtering data from the api endpoint
+# Filtering data from the api endpoint
 To filter data from api/silos/#{pk}/data endpoint add a mongodb query to the modifier at the end of the url
 Ex. api/silo/2/data?query={"nm":"Henry"}